Superheavy magic structures in the relativistic Hartree-Fock-Bogoliubov approach

-At variance with $N = 184$, which is stabilized by the restoration of the PSS, the proton shell closure $Z = 120$ emerges from the PSS violation.
-As shown in the left panel of Fig.~\ref{fig:SPS} the proton shell closure $Z = 120$ is determined directly by the large splittings of two pseudo-spin partner states, $\Lrb{3p_{3/2}, 2f_{5/2}}$, whereas the spin doublet $3p$ above the shell is almost degenerate.
-The shell gap at $Z = 120$ can therefore be interpreted as a manifestation of the PSS violation and a weak SO splitting.
+It is interesting to discuss the structure of the s.p. levels for the proton shell closure $Z=120$.
+As shown in the left panel of Fig.~\ref{fig:SPS} the proton shell closure coincides with a large PS splitting, $\Lrb{3p_{3/2}, 2f_{5/2}}$, whereas the SO doublet $\Lrb{3p_{1/2}, 3p_{3/2}}$ above the shell is almost degenerate.
+The shell gap at $Z = 120$ can therefore be interpreted as a manifestation of a large PS splitting and a weak SO splitting.
 Below the shell $Z = 120$, the protons filling in the high-$j$ states will be driven towards the surface of the nucleus due to the strong centrifugal potential and large repulsive Coulomb field in SHN.
 Both effects lead to an interior depression of the proton distributions and consequently the interior region of the mean potential is not flat any more~\cite{Decharge2003}.
-As a result the SO splitting is reduced, particularly for the low-$j$ states $3p$ and $2f$ which have more overlap with the interior depression.
-Consequently the splitting between neighbouring pseudo-spin partners (i.e., $3p_{3/2}$ and $2f_{5/2}$) is somewhat enlarged~\cite{Shen2013}.
-In Ref.~\cite{Afanasjev2005} it is also pointed out that the distinct central depressions on the densities lead to the spherical shell gaps at $Z = 120$ and $N = 172$ as a direct consequence of PSS breaking, whereas a flatter density profile favors the shell occurrence at $N = 184$ as well as the proton one at $Z = 126$.
-This can happen not only for SHN, and the emergence of new shell closure at $Z$ or $N = 16$ and $N = 32$~\cite{Ozawa2000, Kanungo2002} can be also related with the violation of PSS in light exotic nuclei.
+As a result the SO splitting is reduced, particularly for the low-$l$ states $3p$ and $2f$ which have more overlap with the interior depression.
+Consequently the splitting between neighboring PS partners (i.e., $3p_{3/2}$ and $2f_{5/2}$) is somewhat enlarged~\cite{Shen2013}.
+In Ref.~\cite{Afanasjev2005} it is also pointed out that the pronounced central depressions in the densities lead to the spherical shell gaps at $Z = 120$ and $N = 172$ as a direct consequence of a large PS splitting, whereas a flatter density profile favors the shell occurrence at $N = 184$ and $Z = 126$.
+This can happen not only for SHN, and the emergence of a new shell closure at $Z$ or $N = 16$ and $N = 32$~\cite{Ozawa2000, Kanungo2002} can be also related to a similar mechanism in light exotic nuclei.